 Frequently Asked Questions

-We anticipate having Teaching Assistantships available.
-Stipends for Fall 2020 are between $19,000 and $22,500 (the latter amount being for those who have passed the Qualifying Examinations), and each teaching assistantship includes a tuition scholarship for 24 credit hours per academic year.
+Stipends for 2022-2023 range between $20,361-24,584, the latter amount being for those assistants who have passed the Qualifying Examination, and each teaching assistantship includes a tuition scholarship for 24 credit hours per academic year.

 Every applicant for graduate study is automatically considered for financial support (teaching assistantships, fellowships, and research assistantships).
 There is no additional application required.